From Iowa to Angola, a young entrepreneur connects farmers to consumers

 “We’re looking at the quantity, quality, and type of corn,” Fernando says.
 “How much would the farmers in Iowa be able to supply, would that meet our demand, and for how long would they be able to supply us?
 We’re still undergoing this negotiation.”

-The Mandela Washington Fellowship for Young African Leaders is a program of the US government and is supported in its implementation by IREX.
+The Mandela Washington Fellowship is sponsored by the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.
 For more information on the Young African Leaders Initiative (YALI), please visit yali.state.gov.